curvedinf/dir-assistant/README.md

 dir-assistant models
 ```

-Then set which model file you wish to use by opening the config:
+After putting your gguf in the models directory, you must configure dir-assistant to use it:

 ```shell
 dir-assistant config open
 ```

-And edit the following setting:
+Edit the following setting:

 ```shell
 [DIR_ASSISTANT]
 LLM_MODEL = "Mistral-Nemo-Instruct-2407.Q6_K.gguf"
 ```

-You may wish to edit llama.cpp settings to optimize your experience.

 ### Llama.cpp Options